Khonology2/Module5/README.md

   - **Persistent Chat History**: All conversations with KhonoPal are saved locally using `shared_preferences`, ensuring chat history is retained even after closing the app or logging out.
   - **Clear Chat History**: Option to clear all chat messages while preserving the initial AI greeting, allowing users to start fresh without losing the introductory context.
   - **Typewriter Effect**: AI responses are delivered with a subtle typewriter animation for a more engaging user experience.
+  - **Text-to-Speech (AI Voice Playback)**: AI responses can be read aloud with adjustable speed.
+A dedicated playback button provides visual feedback (turns red when active) and allows users to stop playback at any time.
+  - **Voice Selection**: Users can choose from a comprehensive list of available text-to-speech voices from various countries, with a search filter to quickly find preferred voices.
+The selected voice is used for AI playback.
+  - **Speech-to-Text Input**: Users can provide input to the chatbot using their voice.
+A microphone icon (turns red when active) allows users to start and stop speech recognition, transcribing their speech directly into the text input field.
+  - **AI Mode and Feature Integration**: Key AI-related features, including Proofreading, Speech-to-Text, and Voice Selection, are now conveniently accessible through a consolidated 'plus' icon menu in the chat input field, streamlining user interaction.
+  - **Response Formatting**: AI responses are automatically filtered to remove markdown asterisks (`*`) for cleaner readability.

 ## Getting Started